thierryarauj0/thierryarauuj0/README.md

 ### Hi, I'm Thierry

--Studying Java and Python
+-Studying C# , WPF and .NET
- computer vision is my passion for now

 -I have knowledge in Springboot, Mysql, Css, Html, Mediapipe and Cv2